 - [OPTIONAL] Maximum number of objects requested by the consumer (max) to limit the number of objects in a list of analytics per Nnwdaf_AnalyticsSubscription_Notify or Nnwdaf_AnalyticsInfo_Request response.

 - [OPTIONAL] Maximum number of SUPIs (SUPImax) requested by the consumer to limit the number of SUPIs in an object.
-When SUPImax is not provided, the NWDAF shal return all SUPIs concerned by the analytics object.
+When SUPImax is not provided, the NWDAF shall return all SUPIs concerned by the analytics object.
 When SUPImax is set to 0, the NWDAF shall not provide any SUPI.

 The NWDAF provides to the consumer of the Nnwdaf_AnalyticsSubscription or Nnwdaf_AnalyticsInfo service operations described in clause 7, the output information listed below: